xcsf-dev/xcsf/README.md

 ## XCSF Overview

-Each XCSF classifier *cl* consists of:
+XCSF maintains a population of classifiers where each classifier *cl* consists of:

 - a condition structure *cl.C* that determines whether the rule matches input *x&#8407;*
 - an action structure *cl.A* that selects an action *a* to be performed for a given *x&#8407;*